 All that adds up to an experience I don’t quite know what to make of, for this trippy tragi-comedy’s conflation of the two genres can be disorienting.
 I like the discombobulation, but I can also imagine others being caught off guard.
 It goes without saying, however, that those more keenly aware of Filipino politics may well find it cathartic, if not enlightening and entertaining.

-Read part one of our write-up here, while part three will be coming soon.
-Read our thoughts on the Malaysian short films at Locarno here, while we also covered the Open Doors Roundtable sessions here and here.
+Read parts one and three.
+Read our thoughts on the Malaysian short films at Locarno 2020 here, while we also covered the Open Doors Roundtable session here and here.

 Featured image credit: AZ Big Media